Savjee/savjee.be/_posts/2013-01-14-moving-from-Wordpress-to-Jekyll.md

 # Future & conclusion
-To increase the uptime and performance of my blog I moved it to Amazon S3.
+To increase the uptime and performance of my blog [I moved it to Amazon S3]({% post_url 2013-02-01-howto-host-jekyll-blog-on-amazon-s3 %}).
 I can automatically deploy my blog to S3 in a matter of seconds.
-How I did this is for a future blog post!

 Moving your blog over to Jekyll can be a lot of work depending on the size of your blog.
 But if you're comfortable with a terminal and want a high performance blog it's definitely worth it!